sttk/sabi-java/README.md

 variable, and greeting is output to console.
 Therefore, two dax struct are created and they are integrated into a new struct based on `DaxBase`.
-Since Golang is structural typing language, this new DaxBase can be casted to GreetDax.
+Since Golang is structural typing language, this new `DaxBase` can be casted to `GreetDax`.

 The following code is an example of a dax struct which inputs an user name and the hour from an environment variable.